-With all the different choices available, purchasing a generator can be fierce these days between traditional open-frame generators, inverters, and home standby generators.
+Generator Buying Guide with all the different choices available, purchasing a backup generator for house can be fierce these days between traditional open-frame generators, inverters, and home standby generators.
 How do you decide which one is right for you?
-Choosing whether you need a generator primarily for home, work, or play will be an excellent place to start.
+Choosing whether you need a home backup generator primarily for home, work, or play will be an excellent place to start.

 Traditional open frame generators are the least expensive.
 They are ranging from $150 for a 1200 watt unit up to $2000 and up for a 12,000-watt unit.